fergiemcdowall/search-index/docs/API.md

   SORT: {
     TYPE: 'NUMERIC',       // sort numerically, not alphabetically
     DIRECTION: 'ASCENDING' // cheapest first
+                           // (SORT will sort on _score by default, but can
+                           // optionally sort on a field specified by FIELD
+                           // that is present in _match)
   },
   PAGE: {
     NUMBER: 1,             // '1' is the second page (pages counted from '0')